abrantesasf/sicp-abrantes-study-guide/README.md

 and here's the problem: there is a *lot of material* from SICP and MIT 6.001 on the internet, but all of this stuff is completely disorganized, not systemized, with many different versions depending on the year/term when 6.001 was taught at MIT, and so on.
-The main difficulties were:
+The main sources that I found were:

 * The main source of material for SICP and MIT 6.001 is [MIT OpenCourseWare 6.001](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/index.htm), which provides materials, a reading list, suggested calendar, lecture notes, exams